crate/cloud-howtos/docs/import-data.rst

 Import data from URL
 --------------------

-The more convenient method for importing data is to import from a URL directly in your Cloud Console.
+The most convenient method for importing data is to import from a URL directly in the Cloud Console.
 See details `here`_.

 Import data in the Admin UI
 ---------------------------